 Senator Skelos Announces Support for Iran Divestment Legislation

-Senate Majority Leader Dean G. Skelos today announced he will sponsor legislation known as the Iran Divestment Act of 2012 and will move for Senate passage of the bill early next year.
+Senate Majority Leader Dean G. Skelos today announced he will sponsor legislation known as the Iran Divestment Act of 2012 - - recently introduced by Assembly Speaker Sheldon Silver - - and will move for Senate passage of the bill early next year.

 “As New Yorkers, we must stand together in condemning tyrannical governments like Iran which sponsor terrorism, have attempted to acquire nuclear weapons and threaten U.S. allies like Israel, as Iran has repeatedly done.
 I agree with Israeli Prime Minister Benjamin Netanyahu who has said that Iran is the greatest threat to Israel.
 I applaud the Speaker for taking the lead on this important legislation and look forward to working with him to see that it is passed and signed into law,” Senator Skelos said.